Hot topics

 • IP68 certification.

-• Usual strong AMOLED display.
+• Usual fantastic AMOLED display.

 Cons:

-• A bit too clunky.
+• A little too bulky.

 Three different colored models of the S23 FE held in front of a kitchen shelf in hand

-Here you can see three of the available six colors for the Galaxy S23 FE: Tangerine, Indigo and Cream. / © nextpit
+Here you can see three of the six colors available for the Galaxy S23 FE: Tangerine, Indigo, and Cream. / © nextpit

-At 76.5 x 158.0 x 8.2 mm and 209 grams in weight, the Galaxy S23 FE is surprisingly a bit longer, wider, taller and heavier than the 6.6-inch Galaxy S23+ despite its 6.4-inch display.
+At 76.5 x 158.0 x 8.2 mm and 209 grams in weight, the Galaxy S23 FE is surprisingly a bit longer, wider, taller, and heavier than the 6.6-inch Galaxy S23+ despite its 6.4-inch display.
 However, this does not really affect the handling negatively; only the slightly wider display edges are noticeable.
-Nevertheless, I find that this design robs the S23 FE of some of the premium feel that it undoubtedly exudes.
+Nevertheless, I find that this design robs the S23 FE of some of the premium feel it undoubtedly exudes.

 As expected, Samsung does not show any weakness in terms of material and build quality and uses glass and metal instead of plastic.
-By the way, Samsung pointed out that the bar has been raised even higher in terms of recycled content.
+By the way, Samsung pointed out that the bar has been raised even higher when it comes to recycled content.
 A look at the back compensates for the thicker display edges.
+There, we will find the design adapted from the S-series with the floating camera elements.
+Samsung also released many colors: The four "normal" colors are Mint, Graphite, Cream, and Purple which are joined by Tangerine and Indigo as online exclusive colors in the Samsung store.

-The back of the S23 FE in the color Tangerine, in the background other models
+The back of the S23 FE in the Tangerine makes it look less susceptible to fingerprints.

-In this color, the glossy back is less susceptible to fingerprints. / © nextpit
+This color makes the glossy back is less susceptible to fingerprints. / © nextpit

 Samsung Galaxy S23 FE software